Akbarsait/smarthome-assistant/automations/zigbee-doorsensor-notifications.md

-# Adding Media Notificaiton/Alerts to Door Sensors
+# Adding Media Notificaiton/Alerts to Zigbee Door Sensors
-Idea is to trigger an alert with the custom audio message or notification whenever door/window is opened.
-The code utilizes two inputs, the device and entity ID and trigger the action to initiate one of the connected media players to play the audio.
+The goal is to trigger an alert with a custom audio message or notification whenever a door or window is opened.
+The code uses two inputs: the device and entity ID, which then trigger an action to play the audio through one of the connected media players.

 ```yaml